marinmarcillat/AutoPolyp/readme.md

     conda activate AutoPolyp

-    cd /path/to/AutoPolyp  # Navigate to your Autopolyp directory, for example: cd D:\Autopolip\AutoPolyp jupyter lab # Launch the jupyterlab interface
+    cd /path/to/AutoPolyp  # Navigate to your Autopolyp directory, for example: cd D:\AutoPolyp jupyter lab # Launch the jupyterlab interface